Chiv2-Community/unchained-wiki/docs/server-hosting/configuration.md

     bSavedHasAgreedToTOS=True
     ```

-!!!
+!!! note "Important"
     This setting is necessary for initial setup of headless servers to bypass the Terms of Service prompt.
 If your server isn't starting, this is likely the cause.

 ### `[/Script/TBL.LTSGameMode]` Section